estuary/flow/site/docs/reference/Connectors/capture-connectors/hubspot-native.md

 ## Configuration

 You configure connectors either in the Flow web app, or by directly editing the catalog specification file.
 See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about using connectors.
-The values and specification sample below provide configuration details specific to the Hubspo-native connector.
+The values and specification sample below provide configuration details specific to the hubspot-native connector.

 #### Endpoint